Table of contents

-A complete ecommerce solution that’s packed with sophisticated tools and features — including a content management system, inventory management, and customer data tracking and analysis — is a must-have on the road to giving your customers relevant and personalized experiences before, during, and after the moment they open their wallets.
+A complete ecommerce platform is packed with sophisticated tools and features, including a content management system, inventory management, and customer data tracking and analysis.
+It's a must-have on the road to giving your customers relevant and personalized experiences before, during, and after the moment they open their wallets.

 Customer acquisition: Help customers find you

 What’s the benefit of having an awesome ecommerce site if nobody finds it?
 Solutions that incorporate or integrate with marketing and advertising technology can help you target and attract potential customers to your site.

 The content management component of your ecommerce platform is crucial, helping ensure that visitors see specific products and information, as well as guiding them through their purchasing journey.